 Tips for Foreign Parents

-If you’re navigating childhood immunization in Slovakia, here are some lessons I learned:
+If you’re navigating childhood immunization in Slovakia, here are some lessons foreigners often learn:

 - Start early – Don’t wait until school enrollment deadlines to sort out vaccines.